letthink/letthink.github.io_fail_V1/DGN/index.md

 To address the aforementioned issues, we propose a knowledge-driven lightweight image instance navigation framework, the Dual Graph Navigation (DGN), as illustrated in the following sections.

-#### 1. Environmental Perception

-DGN uses target recognition and keypoint extraction to guide navigation by building an Internal Knowledge Graph (IKG).

-#### 2. Navigation Decision-Making

-Prioritizes exploring areas where the target is likely to appear rather than traversing all areas.

-#### 3. Path Planning

-Generates a route from the current position to the target location, improving decision efficiency.

----

 ### Results